beryldb/beryldb-cli/README.md

 If you are planning to use Beryl extensively, or if you already do, chances are you familiar with beryl-cli.

-NOTE: beryldb-cli is currently in beta and should **NOT** be used in a production environment.

 Don't forget to follow us on [Twitter](https://twitter.com/Beryldlabs)!

 ## Supported Platforms